Resource Center

 • and other appliances designed for food preparation.

-Even broader appliances, such as toasters and refrigerators, may be regulated if their interior surfaces or refrigerants contain PFAS.
+Even broader appliances, such as toasters, may be regulated if their interior surfaces contain PFAS.
 If the cookware product has PFAS in internal components, it will be subject to the 2032 prohibition.
+This includes refrigerators with PFAS.
 Manufacturers of such products must carefully assess component materials to ensure compliance.

 Cleaning products